 • Fire safety inspection

-• Public works or zoning review
+• Transportation or public works review

 Do outdoor dining permits require insurance?